-The Kentucky Religious Coalition for Reproductive Choice (KRCRC) includes people of faith and conscience, working together to ensure access to family planning, other reproductive health services (including medically safe abortion), and comprehensive sexuality education.
+The Kentucky Religious Coalition for Reproductive Choice (KRCRC) organization includes people of faith and conscience, working together to ensure access to family planning, other reproductive health services (including medically safe abortion), and comprehensive sexuality education.

 Episcopal Church Jewish – Conservative, Reform, Humanist and Reconstructionist Metropolitan Community Church Unitarian Universalist United Church of Christ Caucuses/Organizations American Jewish Committee American Jewish Congress Anti-Defamation League Catholics for Choice Central Conference of American Rabbis Disciples for Choice Episcopal Women’s Caucus Jewish Women International Lutheran Women’s Caucus NA’AMAT USA National Council of Jewish Women Presbyterians Affirming Reproductive Options (PARO) Presbyterian Mission Agency |